HaimengBai/431slides/class_19/README.md

 4. I mentioned last time that I am rehearsing a play.
 The play is "It's a Wonderful Life" and it is based on the holiday film directed by Frank Capra, starring Jimmy Stewart and Donna Reed.
 I play the role of Uncle Billy, and it's happening at [Independence Community Theatre](http://www.independencetheatre.org/index.htm).
 The play opens this coming Friday Nov 3 at 8 PM, and runs for seven performances over the next three weekends.
 If you would like to attend or want more information, tickets are available for $12 by calling 216-447-0443.
 The theater is located at the Old Independence Town Hall, 6652 Brecksville Rd, Independence OH.
     - **PLEASE feel absolutely ZERO obligation to attend**.
 I mention this so you have the details if you are interested.
 I would be happy to see you there, but you won't get any extra credit for coming, *nor will I think any less of you should you not attend*.

+5. The recently updated (2017-10-26) New York Times visualization [You Draw It: Just How Bad is the Drug Overdose Epidemic](https://www.nytimes.com/interactive/2017/04/14/upshot/drug-overdose-epidemic-you-draw-it.html) may be discussed today.

 ## Announcements after class:

-5. The recently updated (2017-10-26) New York Times visualization [You Draw It: Just How Bad is the Drug Overdose Epidemic](https://www.nytimes.com/interactive/2017/04/14/upshot/drug-overdose-epidemic-you-draw-it.html) was discussed today.